mayer79/effectplots/README.md

 ![](man/figures/avg_obs.svg)

-The plots have been automatically sorted by decreasing (weighted) variance of the average observed values.
 A shared y axis helps to compare the strength of the association across features.

 ### Fit model